Guasave: Transportation

+The Mexican Highway Number 15 (Carretera Internacional Numero 15) passes through the city north to south direction.
 The city is served by Campo Cuatro Milpas Airport, offering air services within the region.

 Tourist attractions

 San Ignacio Bay and Navachiste Bay are popular for watersports.
-Many people also frequent Las Glorias beach.
-Guasave also features the colonial area of Tamazula, with its famous Franciscan era church.
+Guasave also features the viceroyalty towns as Tamazula, with its famous Franciscan era church.
 Nearby lie the ruins of Pueblo Viejo and Nío, which date from the time of the Jesuits from the 17th century until their expulsion in 1767.

-Visitors can also go to Parque Villafañe, a local park named after the city's founder which consists of several outdoor areas including a basketball court, as well as a mini-train which circles the entirety of the park, popular amongst children.
+Visitors can also go to Parque Villafañe, a local park named after the city's founder.

 Sports

 The Algodoneros ("Cotton Growers") professional baseball team of the Mexican Pacific League are based in Guasave.
-The football team Diablos Azules de Guasave ("Blue Devils") is part of the soccer league Tercera División de México and plays in Group 11.
-The basketball Team Liebres de Guasave ("Guasave Hares") is a semi-professional team who play in CIBAPAC.
+The football team Diablos Azules de Guasave ("Blue Devils") is part of the soccer league Tercera División de México.
+The basketball team Los Frailes("The Friars") is a professional team who play in CIBAPAC.

-Main Industries

-Situated near the coast, fish farming or aquaculture is a primary industry in Guasave.

-Also important are ranching and agriculture.

-Manufacturing and other types of businesses tend to be small-to-medium-sized.
+Economy

+Situated on the Pacific Coastal Plains in Northwest Mexico and including within limits near than half million irrigated acres agriculture is the main economical activity by far.
+Aquaculture is other important industry.

+The agro business related activities are also important.